-Upon successful completion of the Occupational Therapy Doctoral program, students will be able to:
+Upon successful completion of the Occupational Therapy Doctorate program, students will be able to:

 - Develop and implement client-centered care that is inclusive of cultural values, beliefs and needs.

 - Demonstrate effective communication skills and function effectively as a member of an inter-professional health care team.

 - Apply critical analysis of evidence during the occupational therapy process and participate to increase the body of knowledge of the profession through the preparation and dissemination of scholarship.